stek29/gh-pages/_posts/2019-02-15-touchbar-eosd.md

 That reminded me of my long abandoned research on first gen touchbar, and I've decieded to publish it, considering that I'm likely not going to get back to it.

-There's a very dump stack overflow vulnerability in eosd -- one of the main daemons which runs as unsandboxed root -- on first gen iBridge.
+There's a very dumb stack overflow vulnerability in eosd -- one of the main daemons which runs as unsandboxed root -- on first gen iBridge.

 Both eosd (on iBridge) and EmbeddedOSSupportHost.framework (on macOS) have common utility functions for eos_message's.
 For more info, have a look at [github repo supplementing this post](https://github.com/stek29/touchbar_overflow).